candlerb/rfe/ROADMAP.markdown

 * Occam uses '?' for receive, which is nicely compact and mirrors '!' for send.
 But then you need 'alt' to handle pattern matching and timeouts, which is pretty much the same as erlang's 'receive'.

+* rfe_pp module, and erl2rfe

+* Reia uses (1,2,3) for tuples instead of {1,2,3}.
+Should this be copied?
+  Would it introduce too much ambiguity around function calls?
+Can we re-use {..} syntax for something else, e.g. dict:from_list?